OpenAI's interim CEO pledges probe into Altman's exit, reform management

 "It’s clear that the process and communications around Sam’s removal has been handled very badly, which has seriously damaged our trust," Emmett said in a post on social media platform X describing his new job as a "once-in-a-lifetime opportunity".

-Investors in OpenAI, including one of its biggest, Microsoft, had been discussing over the weekend damage control from the dramatic events, including possibly pushing the board to restore Altman as CEO, fearing a mass exodus of talent without him.
+Investors in OpenAI, including one of its biggest, Microsoft (MSFT), had been discussing over the weekend damage control from the dramatic events, including possibly pushing the board to restore Altman as CEO, fearing a mass exodus of talent without him.

 Emmett outlined in his post a three-point plan for the first 30 days: hire an investigator to look into the process leading up to "this point" and produce a full report; speak to employees, partners, investors, and customers and reform the management and leadership team in light of recent departures into "an effective force to drive results for our customers".